tonethar/IGME-330-Master/notes/web-audio-chapter-1.md

 13. *Pulse-code modulation* (PCM) treats sounds as _______________

 14. When we load/analyze/manipulate an existing sound file using WebAudio, the loading code for a sound that is in a *lossy* or *lossless* format is the same.
-But it is still important to know the differences
+But it is still important to know the differences:

 - With _______________ compression the bits are identical before and after the compression process